khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 The [column chart measure spec](https://gitlab-org.gitlab.io/gitlab-design/hosted/amelia/gd%23195-column-chart-design-spec-previews/) shows examples of how popover content could be structured, in practice.

-Placement is set to the right by default to avoid obstructing y-axis data, but can be adjusted if doing so would make the chart easier to read.
+Placement is set to the right by default to avoid obstructing y-axis data but can be adjusted if doing so would make the chart easier to read.
 The popover placement should dynamically shift depending on the selected element and space available in the chart.

 #### Text wrapping in chart popovers